Piano music of Gabriel Fauré: Barcarolle No. 10 in A minor, Op. 104/2 (1913)

-Dedicated to Madame Léon Blum, the tenth barcarolle stays more closely within conventional tonality than its predecessor, "with a certain sedate gravity ... the monotony appropriate to a grey evening" (Koechlin).
+Dedicated to Madame Léon Blum, the tenth barcarolle stays more closely within conventional tonality than its predecessor, "with a certain sedate gravity … the monotony appropriate to a grey evening" (Koechlin).
 The melancholy theme is reminiscent of Mendelssohn's Venetian themes from Songs Without Words, but is developed in a way characteristic of Fauré, with "increasingly animated rhythms and, at certain points, excessively complex textures" (Nectoux).

-- Barcarolle No. 11 in G minor, Op.
+Barcarolle No. 11 in G minor, Op.
 105 (1913)

 Dedicated to Laura, daughter of the composer Isaac Albéniz.
 The eleventh and twelfth of the set can be viewed as another contrasting pair.
 The eleventh is severe in mood and in rhythm, reflecting the prevailing austerity of Fauré's later style.

-- Barcarolle No. 12 in E♭ major, Op.
-106bis (1915)
+Barcarolle No. 12 in E♭ major, Op.
+106 bis (1915)

 Dedicated to Louis Diémer, the twelfth barcarolle is an allegretto giocoso.
 It opens in what was by now for Fauré a rare uncomplicated theme, in the traditional Venetian manner, but is developed in more subtle rhythms.
 Despite the increasing complexity of the polyphonic lines, Fauré keeps the melody prominent, and the piece ends with it transformed into "a theme of almost triumphal character" (Nectoux).

-- Barcarolle No. 13 in C major, Op.
+Barcarolle No. 13 in C major, Op.
 116 (1921)

 The last of the set is dedicated to Magda Gumaelius.
 Koechlin writes of it: "bare, superficially almost dry, but at heart most expressive with that deep nostalgia for vanished bright horizons: sentiments that the composer suggests in passing rather than comments on in loquacious or theatrical oratory; he seemed to desire to preserve the soothing and illusory serenity of the mirage."